TheMohdSuhail/ReactLearning/learn/Notes.md

 ### How To Manage State in React with Redux

 In this tutorial, you’ll use Redux in a React application by building a bird watching test application.
 Users will be able to add birds they have seen and increment a bird each time they see it again.
 You’ll build a single data store, and you’ll create actions and reducers to update the store.
 You’ll then pull data into your components and dispatch new changes to update the data.

+Step 2 — Creating Actions and Reducers

+Next, you’ll create actions to add a bird and to increment a view.
+You’ll then make a reducer that will update the information depending on the action type.
+Finally, you’ll use the reducers to create a default store using combineReducers